Portfolio Refinancing

 The best broker relationship is not built on saying yes to every refinance.
 It is built on knowing which move protects the portfolio and which move creates unnecessary risk.

-For investors who want to stay hands-on but build more confidence around the decision-making process, property mentoring can help with strategy, research, deal assessment, and understanding how property decisions fit into a broader portfolio plan.
+For investors who want to stay hands-on but build more confidence around research, strategy and decision-making, property mentoring can help with understanding the steps that sit around the purchase, portfolio review and due diligence process.

 The Broker Relationship Has to Work Both Ways

 Investors should also keep their own numbers updated.
-Rental income, expenses, loan balances, repayment changes, and buffers should be reviewed regularly.
-Wealth Through Property’s resources and calculators can help with basic modelling, but individual lending, tax, and financial advice may still be needed before making decisions.
+Rental income, expenses, loan balances, repayment changes and buffers should be reviewed regularly.
+Wealth Through Property’s resources and calculators can help with basic modelling, but individual lending, tax, legal and financial advice may still be needed before making decisions.

 Book a 15-minute call